 A mental health intake form is a questionnaire a mental health professional uses to collect a client’s information before treatment.
 The completed form includes the client’s personal details and symptoms, as well as their family, medical, and mental health history.
-Gathering this information before a session allows the professional to address the client’s concerns immediately and more effectively.
+Gathering this information before a session allows the therapist/counselor to address the client’s concerns immediately and more effectively.

 Age of Consent for Treatment

 Many states have a minimum age of consent for clients who wish to receive treatment.
 If a client is under their state’s age of consent, they will require their parent or guardian’s approval, except in emergencies or special situations.

 - Personal info – The client’s name, date of birth, address, and current therapist or counselor’s name and phone number.
 The client must also indicate if the clinic may contact the client’s primary care physician.

 - Reasons for visit – The client’s issues, symptoms, and assessment of the risk of suicide.